Itsfoss0/alx-low_level_programming/0x00-hello_world/README.md

 <li>How to get the size of a specific type using the unary operator <code>sizeof</code></li>
 <li>What is the default program name when compiling with gcc</li>
 <li>What is the official C coding style and how to check your code with <code>betty-style<code></li>
+<li>How to find the right header to include in your source code when using a standard library function</li>

 </ul>
 </details>